zlehmann/returning-string-data-v-000/README.md

 <button class="js-more" data-id="<%= post.id %>">More...</button>
 ```

-Now we've identified the element as `body-id`, so each `div` will have a
+Now, we've identified the element as `body-id`, so each `div` will have a
 predictable `id`, like `body-1`, `body-2`, and so on.

 With that in place, we just need to update our JavaScript to find the